 In other cases, an insurance company might misrepresent your legal rights altogether.
 They might try to convince you that your case is weak, or that your pain and suffering is not a compensable loss under the law.
 Always remember that these are people whose legal interests are in opposition to yours.
 Do not take legal advice or requests from anyone who is not unquestionably on your side.
 This even includes such simple requests as providing a recorded statement about what happened in the accident.
 Often this is the first request any auto insurance company makes.
 You do not have to make this statement.
 You always have the right to decline making a statement without the presence of your personal injury attorney.

 Retain an Uber or Lyft Accident Attorney as Soon as You Can After the Crash in Florida

 The sooner you hire your own lawyer, the better the outcome you are likely to achieve for your case.
 A lawyer will immediately begin collecting and preserving critical evidence, as well as handling all communications with the insurance companies.
 Having a lawyer handling your claim will prevent you from inadvertently saying something that the insurance company later could use against you.
-A Miami, FL Uber and Lyft accident attorney can help you with rideshare driver neglience, wrongful death caused by self-driving Uber cars, and more.
+An Uber and Lyft accident attorney can help you with rideshare driver negligence, wrongful death caused by self-driving Uber cars, and more.

 Call a Miami Uber + Lyft Accident Lawyer Today to Schedule a Free Case Evaluation